How to put weight on a horse

 Coming to the realization your horse is losing weight sends many thoughts flying through your head.
 You ask yourself if it is your fault and what can help the horse gain back weight.
 First, you must identify the source of the weight loss.
 Once you have that answer, you can hopefully find the solution.

 If the problem is extreme and you can see every part of the horse's skeletal structure, you should immediately consult a veterinarian.
-On the other hand, if the horse is moderately thin, the owner can manage the weight gain themselves.
+If the horse has only lost a little weight, the owner may be able to manage the weight gain themselves.
+If unsure, always consult with a veterinarian!

 A horse must ingest a daily amount of 2 to 3 percent of their body weight to maintain a healthy weight; at least 1.5 to 2 percent of it must be forage.
 That implies two pounds of total feed for every 100 pounds it weighs or 20 pounds for a 1,000-pound horse merely to keep him going—more will be required for weight gain.
 If you give your high-quality horse forage and there is still no weight gain, other measures need to be taken.